Operas, theatres and concert halls 🢔 Public buildings 🢔 Archaeological wonders 🢔 Categories of wonders

 Surprise in the jungle

-These caves are located in beautiful natural setting, mountainous jungle massive.
-To add to the effect, both caves are reached through natural tunnel.
+These caves are located in a beautiful natural setting, mountainous jungle massive.
+To add to the effect, both caves are reached through a natural tunnel.
 Even elephant can pass through this 55 m long tunnel – hence the name of this tunnel – Hathipol (Hatipal), "Elephant Cave".

 At the west, after passing this tunnel the hillside forms a steep crescent, rising above a wooded valley.
 Further to the west, there rises another hill.